FrederikDarlingLarsen/NoroffAssignment1_KomputerStore/README.md

 # NoroffAssignment1_KomputerStore

+The purpose of this assignment was to practice the fundamentals of JavaScript for frontend development.
+The focus here was more on the functionality and the logic of the system more so than the styling.

-The application is hosted at: https://frederikdarlinglarsen.github.io/NoroffAssignment1_KomputerStore/
+**The application is hosted at:** https://frederikdarlinglarsen.github.io/NoroffAssignment1_KomputerStore/

-The purpose of this assignment was to...
-For my solution i decided to....
+## My solution

+For my solution a decided to go with my own simple design with css.
+In the first round of implementation i did not take into account the use of modules which caused some issues with acessing global variables, when modules were attempted.
+This was fixed by storing all global variables in an object that was then exported and imported into the other modules using the variables.

+## Description

 The application is seperated into 3 parts.
 The bank, work and laptops.